Directory & Mailing List Publishing Business License in Dubai: Cost and Requirements

 Receive initial approval, typically within three to seven working days

-Obtain the trade licence and establishment card
+Obtain the trade license and establishment card

 Open a corporate bank account with a UAE-registered bank